 One way to assess future risks is to look at historical measurements.
 The following graph shows how the DBS Program Funded Ratio has varied over the last 20 years.
 In particular, it reflects the significant impact that investment returns can have.
 The DBS Program had a Funded Ratio over 120% in 2007, but decreased to less than 80% in two years.
 The Funded Ratio has since recovered primarily due to strong returns.
-Note that the 2022 Funded Ratio includes Additional Earnings Credits, as approved by the Teachers' Retirement Board.
+Note that the 2023 Funded Ratio includes the potential Additional Earnings Credit, subject to approval by the Teachers' Retirement Board.